rs/pushd/README.md

 #### Return Codes

-- `204` Device unregistered successfuly
+- `204` Device unregistered successfully
 - `400` Invalid device id format
 - `404` The specified device does not exist

 ### Get information about a Device ID

-You may want to read information stored about a device id.
+You may want to read informations stored about a device id.

     > GET /device/DEVICE_ID HTTP/1.1
     >